 - ID29 (1 tunable)

-In addition, under an agreement with the ESRF, the EMBL-Grenoble in collaboration with the Indian government now manages the BM14 tunable beamline for the provision of beamtime to the 19 EMBL member state and associate scientific communities as well as the Indian crystallographic community.
+In addition, under an agreement with the ESRF, the EMBL-Grenoble in collaboration with the ESRF and Indian government now manages the BM14 tunable beamline for the provision of beamtime to the EMBL member states and associate scientific communities, as well as the Indian crystallographic community.

-EMBL provides access to BM14 and funding to any academic European MX groups under the BioStruct-X European Commission Programme.
+EMBL provides access funding to BM14 for any academic European MX groups under the BioStruct-X European Commission Programme.